1QB-Information-Technologies/ccvm/README.md

         - For Linux users, the recommanded LaTEX distribution is [TexLive](https://www.tug.org/texlive/).
-            - To install from terminal, copy and paste this command:
+            - To install from the terminal, copy and paste this command:

                 ```
                 apt-get update && apt-get install -y texlive-full